‘SI’ Model Haley Kalil Flaunts Some Serious Skin In Racy Bodysuit While Sitting On A Kitchen Countertop

 Haley Kalil is not one to shy away from flaunting her flawless figure on Instagram.
-Over the weekend, the Sports Illustrated swimsuit model took to the popular social media platform to share two racy black-and-white snapshots of herself in a skimpy bodysuit that leaves little to the imagination.
+Over the weekend, the Sports Illustrated swimsuit model took to the popular social media platform to share two racy black-and-white snapshots of herself in a skimpy bodysuit that left little to the imagination.

 In the first photo of the post, the model, who is married to NFL player Matt Kalil, is wearing a black long-sleeved one-piece that puts her whole body on full display.
 The bodysuit has a plunging neckline that shows off the 26-year-old model’s busty figure, accentuating her cleavage, while its thong bottom highlights Kalil’s curvy derriere.